 Dr. Natalie Butler, a contributor to Healthline.com, shares that as people age, they often are less likely to notice when they become thirsty.
 Because of this, a large portion of the elderly are often dehydrated on a regular basis.

 To combat this, seniors should try to drink at least eight large glasses of water each day.
 To make this easier, consider drinking a full glass of water at specific times each day.
 By doing this, drinking an adequate amount of water will quickly become a habit for you, helping you to avoid dehydration and remain healthy.
+There are a variety of water dispensers to fit your home that you can purchase to make sure that you and your family have easy access to cold or hot water and are only consuming potable water.

 If you’re worried about maintaining proper nutrition as you or your loved one ages, consider using the tips mentioned above to help you learn about proper nutrition for the elderly.